lsa-pucrs/zz-gripper/README.md

   Obs: To send a command from the code, just publish an string message in the /gripperCommands one of the following commands

 ###Command list:###
-  close_101     :close when sonar detects an object
-  close_X       :(open 0, close 100)
+  close_101     :close when sonar detects an object at the set distance close_X       :(open 0, close 100)
   setForce_X    :default 50 (strong 0; weak 1024)
   setSpeed_X    :default 50